andypowe11/AWS-Claudia-PingdomBot/README.md

 # AWS Claudia PingdomBot
-A Slack bot to see the status of Pingdom website monitoring, built using Claudia.js.
+A Slack bot to see the status of your Pingdom website monitoring, built using Claudia.js.
 The following commands are available:

     /pingdom help